|Nutritional Guidelines (per serving)|

 - 1 cup almonds (blanched, ground) or 1 cup of almond meal

 - 2 1/4 cups flour (all-purpose)

 - Garnish: confectioners' sugar or granulated vanilla sugar for dusting

-Knead in 1 cup ground almonds and 2 1/4 cups flour.
+Knead in 1 cup ground almonds or almond meal and 2 1/4 cups flour.
 The mixture will be stiff.
 With a well-floured rolling pin, roll out the dough onto a lightly floured board or another work surface.

 Cut a circle with a biscuit cutter or round glass.
 Move the glass or cutter over about 1 inch or more and cut another circle, leaving two crescent shapes and an oval shape in the middle.
 Reuse the oval scraps to cut more crescents or bake as is.
 Don't worry if your first crescents are not perfectly shaped.
 With a little persistence and practice, you will get it.

 Place the crescents on a baking sheet and bake for about 15 minutes.
 The edges of the cookies should just be golden.
 Do not let the entire cookie get brown.
 They should remain pale and just be baked through.

 While the cookies are still warm, dip the tops in powdered sugar or vanilla sugar and place on a rack to cool completely.
 Store in a dry container with a tight-fitting lid.
 In a sealed container, they will store for weeks.